praj-bellakka/tp/docs/UserGuide.md

 The meal plan database is used to store your very own custom meal plans.
-Not only can you craft and customise personalised meal plans, you can also view them all in one glance.
+Not only can you craft and customise personalised meal plans, but you can also view them all in one glance.

 <p>&nbsp;</p>